klagan/sample-multitenancy/readme.md

 ## Work in Progress

-[ ] TODO:: incorporate api permission in terraform script [ ] TODO:: add documentation on providing consent
+- [ ] incorporate api permission in terraform script
+- [ ] add documentation on providing consent
-[ ] TODO:: use accesstoken to call webapi
+- [ ] use accesstoken to call webapi
-[ ] TODO:: register webapi with a different tenant
+- [ ] register webapi with a different tenant
-[ ] TODO:: restrict tenant user access to different tenant owned web apis
+- [ ] restrict tenant user access to different tenant owned web apis

 ## Getting started